devrim113/Project-AttendanceSystem-DevOpsCloud/load_test/README.md

 # README: Artillery Load Testing

-This folder contains the files allow load testing on the web application.
+This directory contains the files allow load testing on the web application.
 The program uses Artillery (https://artillery.io/) to perform the tests.

 ## Requirements: